sayuri-gi/website/content/en/post/2015-5-21-draft-le-sa.markdown

 slug: draft-le-sa
 ---

 Update 2015-10-12: These documents are now out of date.
-Please visit our <a href="https://letsencrypt.org/repository/">Policy and Legal Repository</a> for up-to-date documents.
+Please visit our [Policy and Legal Repository](/repository/) for up-to-date documents.

-Today we're publishing the first public draft of the <a href="/documents/LE-SA-v1.0-June-23-2015.pdf">Let's Encrypt Subscriber Agreement</a>.
+Today we're publishing the first public draft of the [Let's Encrypt Subscriber Agreement](/documents/LE-SA-v1.0-June-23-2015.pdf).
 We've attempted to create terms that are sensible for both our organization and our subscribers, and we want to give people a chance to review them before we start issuing certificates.
-Please <a href="https://groups.google.com/a/letsencrypt.org/forum/#!forum/ca-dev">let us know</a> if you have any questions or comments.
+Please [let us know](https://groups.google.com/a/letsencrypt.org/forum/#!forum/ca-dev) if you have any questions or comments.